ddurler/water_sort_puzzle/README.md

 ## Solving using justpy_puzzle_solver

+A ready-to-use implementation using the great [JustPy](https://justpy.io/) high-level Python Web Framework.

 The `justpy_puzzle_solver` module exposes an HTTP server which serves HTML page to help water sort puzzle resolution.

 First run the HTTP server using the `python .\justpy_puzzle_solver.py`.